bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 Downloading a video is very often as simple as downloading a resource on the internet and can be done with the tool [wget](http://en.wikipedia.org/wiki/Wget).

 What I was interested in, however, was to record live streams.
-Since most streams come to you wrapped in flash, it's sometimes a bit difficult to get the stream&#8217;s URL.
+Since most streams come to you wrapped in flash, it's sometimes a bit difficult to get the stream's URL.
 Therefore you can either analyse the network traffic, or ask your search engine of choice.
 Then you can use a tool like [rtmpdump](http://en.wikipedia.org/wiki/Rtmpdump) or [mplayer](http://www.mplayerhq.hu/DOCS/HTML/en/streaming.html) to dump the stream.
-The problem is that the process is rather difficult and the dumps normally must be transcoded, because those dumps won&#8217;t play properly on mobile devices &#8211; at least on mine.
+The problem is that the process is rather difficult and the dumps normally must be transcoded, because those dumps won't play properly on mobile devices &#8211; at least on mine.

 So it is easier and more efficient to use [VLC](http://en.wikipedia.org/wiki/VLC_media_player) in conjunction with the tool [FreetuxTV](ttp://code.google.com/p/freetuxtv/).
 VLC will be used to dump the stream and FreetuxTV is helpful to find stream URLs (also available here: [http://database.freetuxtv.net](http://database.freetuxtv.net)) and to find the options for VLC.
 The advantage of VLC is that it can dump much more streaming protocols.